Hindi film music: Ghazal

 The ghazal tradition of Urdu poetry was the basis for early Bollywood music, ever since the first Indian talkie film, Alam Ara (1931).
-In turn, filmi ghazals had roots in earlier Urdu Parsi theatre during the 19th to early 20th centuries.
+In turn, filmi ghazals had roots in earlier Urdu Parsi theatre of the mid-19th to early 20th centuries.
 The ghazal was the dominant style of Indian film music since the 1930s up until the 1960s.
 By the 1980s, however, ghazals had become marginalised in film music.
 Reasons for the decline include Urdu ghazal poetry being gradually phased out from the Indian education system, lyricists targeting urban middle-class audiences, and the influence of Western and Latin American music.

 Music directors like Madan Mohan composed notable film-ghazals extensively for Muslim socials in the 1960s and the 1970s.

 The filmi-ghazal style experienced a revival in the early 1990s, sparked by the success of Nadeem–Shravan's Aashiqui (1990).
 It had a big impact on Bollywood music at the time, ushering in ghazal-type romantic music that dominated the early 1990s, with soundtracks such as Dil, Saajan, Phool Aur Kaante and Deewana.
 A popular ghazal song from Aashiqui was "Dheere Dheere", a cover version of which was later recorded by Yo Yo Honey Singh and released by T-Series in 2015.